Jannik44/jlink2/README.md

 ```
 note: you can also use -v /path/to/your/data/jlink2:/app/data if you want to access the data easily

+2nd note: Instead of self-hosting you can also use the hosted instance https://s.j44.eu

 ## 📖 API-Usage

 #### Note: In most cases you just want to use the webui (no coding skill needed, for end users)